Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

-Normalisation factors for $Z(\to\nu\bar{\nu})$+jets and $Z(\to\ell^+\ell^-)$+jets processes are presumed to be the same and are constrained by fitting the dilepton mass in CRs with two same-flavour leptons, defined as CR-DT-2$\ell$.
-Diboson processes are inclusively constrained by a similar method in a CR with two different-flavour leptons, defined as CR-DT-1$e$1$\mu$.
+Normalisation factors for $Z(\to\nu\bar{\nu})$+jets and $Z(\to\ell^+\ell^-)$+jets processes are presumed to be the same and are constrained by fitting the dilepton mass in CRs with two same-flavour tight leptons, defined as CR-DT-2$\ell$.
+While diboson processes make subleading contributions to CR-DT-2$\ell$, they are primarily constrained by the simultaneous fit in a CR that requires two different-flavour tight leptons, defined as CR-DT-1$e$1$\mu$.
 The leptonic CRs CR-DT-1$\ell$, CR-DT-2$\ell$, and CR-DT-1$e$1$\mu$ are triggered with single-lepton triggers and require high \met with the leptons treated as invisible particles, denoted by \metnolep, which helps in keeping the event topology similar to the targeted process.
 The $\pt$ threshold of the single-electron (single-muon) triggers varied between 24~\GeV and 26~\GeV (20~\GeV and 26~\GeV) during the 2015--2018 data-taking period.
-These thresholds ensure that CR-DT-1$\ell$ is orthogonal to the SRs of the $1\ell1$T search, which require the lepton $\pt$ to be below $5~\GeV$.
+The offline \pt of the electrons and muons are required to be above these trigger thresholds in CR-DT-1$\ell$ to ensure that the trigger efficiencies are in their plateau regions.
+This requirement also enforces orthogonality between CR-DT-1$\ell$ and the SRs of the $1\ell1$T search, which require the lepton $\pt$ to be below $10~\GeV$.
 The number of $b$-jets is required to be zero to suppress contributions from top quark processes.
 The normalisation factors obtained for $Z$+jets and diboson processes are $1.29\pm0.01$ and $1.4\pm0.2$, respectively.

 Finally, CR-DT-lowMET provides constraints on the normalisation factor for $W^\pm(\to\tau^\pm_{\textrm{had}}\nu_\tau)$+jets processes in which the $\tau$-lepton decays hadronically.
-In this region, \met is required to be in $[275, 325]~\GeV$ and the distribution of $\min\Delta\phi(\met, j)$, defined as the minimum azimuthal separation between the missing transverse momentum and any jet, is used for the fit.
+In this region, \met is required to be in $[275, 325]~\GeV$ and the distribution of $\min\Delta\phi(\ptmiss, \mathbf{j})$, defined as the minimum azimuthal separation between the missing transverse momentum and any jet, is used for the fit.
 The normalisation factor obtained for $W^\pm(\to\tau^\pm_{\textrm{had}}\nu_\tau)$+jets processes is $1.37\pm0.04$.